radaley1906/Predicting_Billboard_Chart_Position/README.md

-# Predicting Peak Music Chart Position
+# Predicting Billboard Chart Position

 This repository contains files related to an analysis of music data from Spotify's Web API to create a model to predict a song's peak rank on the Billboard top 100.
 I love music and I love listening to new music.
 In High School, my friends and I started a rap group and made music after school.
 The group didn't last long because we all went our separate ways after high school.